 Turning Over a New Leaf at School

 Is your child in a slump at school and dreading the start of a new semester?
 If so, it might be time to look at the situation with fresh eyes and find a new strategy for tackling those problem subjects.
-Here are some ideas for helping your child turn things around and succeed:
+Here are some ideas for helping your child turn over a new leaf at school and succeed:

 1. Identify the Problem.
 Does your child’s challenge lie in just one subject, or are her grades sagging across the board?
 If it’s one subject, you can likely find extra help or new ways to help your child grasp the tougher concepts.
 If her performance is poor in all subjects, look for general issues that could be holding her back, like health concerns (vision, hearing, emotional health) or learning problems (dyslexia, ADD, ADHD, etc.) which may be unidentified.